Police Department Public Record Requests

 Port Angeles Police can only disseminate Port Angeles Police criminal history.
 To obtain Washington State criminal history information, contact the Washington State Patrol in Olympia.
 To get criminal history for the United States contact the Federal Bureau of Investigation.
 The Records division of the Port Angeles Police Department can provide you with addresses and information to contact the state and FBI.

 Police Report Requests

-Police reports may be requested in person at the Police Department Records Division Monday through Friday between the hours of 9 a.m. to 4 p.m, or electronically by clicking the "Request Police Records" tab at the left of the page.
+Police reports may be requested by phone with the Records Division Monday through Friday between the hours of 9 a.m. to 4 p.m at 360-417-4915, or electronically by clicking the "Request Police Records" tab at the left of the page.

 Contact the Police Department Records Division for questions regarding parking violations at 360-417-4915, Monday through Friday between 8 a.m. and 5 p.m. or in person in the Police Department lobby Monday through Friday between 9 a.m. and 4 p.m.

 Payments can be mailed or dropped in the drop box.
 All parking violations must be paid within 15 days or a $25 penalty is added.
 After 30 days all violations are referred to Evergreen Financial Services Inc., who may be reached at:

 Information regarding Warrants and No Contact Orders must be obtained by contacting the appropriate court.
 Clallam County District and Superior courts may be contacted by calling 360-417-2000.